syed-imam/walmart-product-manager/README.md

     using circle percentages.

 ### Technology Used
 Application uses Node and Express for the backend functionality.
 Additionally it uses React, and Jquery in the front end.
-MongoDB is used as the persistent database with Mongoose(ORM) primarily because of non-relational structure of data.
+MongoDB is used as the persistent database with Mongoose(ORM) primarily because of non-relational nature of data.
 Libraries like DataTables.js and Typeahead.js are used for faster development time.

 ### Prerequisites
 1. Need to have node and npm installed. <br>